Every year one in 100 people in the UK breaks a bone.

 Have you or a loved one suffered due to a medical professional missing your fracture?
 There are legal experts who can help you claim compensation for the pain you’ve suffered and any costs incurred as a result.

 At The Specter Partnership, our team of medical negligence experts have over 25 years experience in winning claims for people with fractures and broken bones.
-Call us today for a free consultation about claiming for medical negligence.
+Call us today for a free consultation about claiming for missed fractures.

 Ring 0800 019 3460 now, or fill in our quick online Claim Form here.